 Let’s discuss the cost to build a machinery shed!

-Storing your farm machinery in a shed makes good economic sense, helping you to get the most out of your machines while simultaneously helping to preserve their resale value.
+Storing your farm machinery in a shed makes good economic sense.
+Good storage helps you get the most out of your machines and helps maintain their resale value.

-A farm machinery shed, or workshop shed is a practical investment too, making it easier to keep maintenance up to date; ensuring your machinery is safe to operate and helping to minimise frustrating breakdowns and therefore downtime.
+A farm machinery shed is a practical investment too, helping to keep your machinery safe to operate and helping to minimise frustrating breakdowns and downtime.

-How does it cost to build a machinery shed?
+How much does it cost to build a machinery shed?

-As we have mentioned, machinery sheds have been popular this year, so this average cost does cover quite a wide range of machinery shed projects with varying sizes, configurations and design features – so please keep this in mind.
+This average cost does cover quite a wide range of machinery shed projects with varying sizes, configurations and design features.

-For a more accurate indication of cost and to see how prices vary from project to project, let’s look at some of the most popular machinery shed sizes and configurations and the approximate cost of each.
+For a more accurate price guide, let’s look at some of the most popular machinery shed sizes and configurations.

-Here are the price ranges for some of the most popular machinery shed sizes and configurations which include GST, footing concrete and erection.
+Here are the price ranges for some of the most popular machinery shed sizes and configurations.
+The approximate prices include GST, footing concrete and erection.

 Please note that these price ranges are approximate and should only be used as a price guide and budgeting tool.
 For a more accurate price, request an obligation-free quote.

-To understand machinery shed prices and how they can vary from project to project, you need to understand the different factors that influence the cost of a machinery shed build.
+To understand machinery shed prices you will need to understand the different factors that influence the cost.

 1. Size

-The shed size you choose will directly impact the cost of the project, simply because the bigger the shed the more materials and labour that are required.
+The shed size you choose will directly impact the cost of the project.
+This is simply because the bigger the shed, the more materials and labour that are required.

 The next factor is one of the most important – design.